Last Updated on

 If you’re here, then you definitely realize how challenging the process of managing leads can be.
 The journey from a mere prospect to a successfully converted customer is anything but easy.
 That’s why only the toughest get to keep their sales jobs for the long haul.

-But then again, some would argue that CRM tools are now increasingly giving even the faint-hearted sales agents a chance.
+But then again, some would argue that CRM tools are now increasingly giving even the faint-hearted sales reps and agents a chance.
 That they consequently have the will to fight on, especially owing to the higher conversion rates they are now generating.

 Well, I don’t know what you feel about that.
 But, what I’m certain about is this- 91% of businesses operating with at least 10 employees are now leveraging CRM.